 What is it?

-Phenoxyethanol is a chemical which has many applications such as bactericide, preservative, and antiseptic.
+Phenoxyethanol is a chemical that has many applications such as bactericide, preservative, and antiseptic.

 How can I avoid it?

 Skin contact with Phenoxyethanol is required for it to cause a rash.
 Discontinuation of exposure to products containing Phenoxyethanol should result in improvement and/or the resolution of your dermatitis.
 By law, all products made in the U.S. for topical use have the ingredients listed either on the product package or the box that contains it.
 Check the labeling of your skincare products for this ingredient.
 If there is not enough information, ask your pharmacist or contact the company directly.
 At work, request a Safety Data Sheet (SDS) to help identify potential sources of exposure.

 - Insect repellent

 - Ultrasound gel

 - Euxyl K-400 (mixture with methyldibromo glutaronitrile)